iheartradio/play-swagger/README.md

 #### Step 2
-Add a base swagger.yml (or swagger.json) to your resources (for example, conf folder in the play application).
-This one needs to provide all the required fields according to swagger spec.
+Add a base `swagger.yml` (or `swagger.json`) to your `resources` folder (for example, conf folder in the play application).
+This file needs to provide all the required fields according to swagger spec.

 E.g.
 ```yml